ksuamel/content-hub-extensions/README.md

 dotnet sitecore ser push
 ```

+## Deploy DLLs and configuration files

+To generate the DLLs required for this module, just build the solution.
+Inside of your bin, you will find the "Foundation.ContentHubExtensions.dll" file.
+Place this file inside of your Sitecore site's bin folder.

+For the configuration path file, that can be found at /src/Foundation/ContentHubExtensions/App_Data/Include/Foundation/Foundation.ContentHubExtensions.config, place this file inside of your Sitecore site's Include folder.

 ## Configuring features

 Some features are required for the module to work, and other are optional.

 Required: